mariondimarco/SimpleCompoundSplitting/README.md

 To be edited directly in the splitting script.

-**1) ignore: stop words**
-you can add words that should not be be part of the splitting analysis.
+**1) ignore stop words:** you can add words that should not be be part of the splitting analysis.

 **2) dont_modify:** words for which certain operations are forbidden